OneConnect Financial Technology Announces the Launch of All-In-One Digital Banking Solutions Suite, OneCosmo

 Next-generation technology implemented in OneCosmo allows financial institutions to build a wide range of digital banking capabilities, while allowing for easy scalability and customisation

-SINGAPORE, July 26, 2022 /PRNewswire/ -- OneConnect Financial Technology Co., Ltd (OneConnect), the leading technology-as-a-service provider and an associate of Ping An Group, today announced the launch of OneCosmo, a one-stop omni platform for all-in-one digital banking solutions jointly developed with Brazil-based tech company Pismo, one of the fastest growing banking Software-as-a-Service (SaaS) firms.
+KUALA LUMPUR, Malaysia, Aug.
+2, 2022 /PRNewswire/ -- OneConnect Financial Technology Co., Ltd (OneConnect, NYSE: OCFT, HKEX: 6638), the leading technology-as-a-service (TaaS) provider and an associate of Ping An Group, today announced the launch of OneCosmo, a one-stop omni platform for all-in-one digital banking solutions jointly developed with Brazil-based technology company Pismo, one of the fastest growing banking Software-as-a-Service (SaaS) firms.

 The launch of OneCosmo is the result of the joint product offerings of OneConnect and Pismo, having embarked on a strategic partnership earlier in April 2022.
-Leveraging next-generation technology such as artificial intelligence (AI), machine learning (ML), blockchain, and SaaS, the suite of solutions provided by OneCosmo is geared towards offering a highly scalable and easily integratable solution for banks and financial institutions to build digital banking capabilities.
+Leveraging next-generation technology such as artificial intelligence (AI), machine learning (ML), blockchain, and SaaS, the suite of solutions provided by OneCosmo is geared towards offering a highly scalable and easy to integrate solution for banks and financial institutions to build digital banking capabilities.
 The solutions offered by OneCosmo span a wide range of services, from digital identity verification and core banking to digital payments, and digital lending.
-The platform also allows integration across different third-party service providers, using its highly flexible APIs (Application Processing Interfaces) and microservices.
+The platform also allows for integration across different third-party service providers using its highly flexible APIs (Application Processing Interfaces) and microservices.

 Prospective users of OneCosmo will also be able to fully onboard themselves onto its platform within a matter of weeks due to pre-integrated and pre-configured features, while allowing financial institutions the flexibility of customisation to their required specifications.

 Commenting on the launch of OneCosmo, Ms Tan Bin Ru, CEO (Southeast Asia), OneConnect Financial Technology said, "OneCosmo represents the fruits of our labour from our strategic partnership with Pismo.
 Here at OneConnect, driving the digitalisation of financial institutions and banks for a greater level of financial inclusion has been our vision, and OneCosmo allows us to further amplify our vision for more institutions at a larger scale.
-We believe that OneCosmo will make a difference by allowing more financial institutions to digitalise at a robust pace."
-With the combination of SaaS and TaaS, OneCosmo is an omni channel platform which enables us to better service financial institutions of all sizes."
+With the combination of SaaS and TaaS, OneCosmo is an omni-channel platform which enables us to better serve financial institutions of all sizes."

 OneCosmo is currently available in Southeast Asian countries including Thailand, Malaysia, Indonesia, The Philippines, and Singapore, with a view to extend its offerings to financial institutions within the Middle East.